cnnrbrn/noob-nerds-content/javascript/objects/optional-chaining.md

 Sometimes the user object below may not have a `login` property.
 Write a single line of code to

-- access the `username` property using the optional chaining operator
+- access the `username` property using dot notation and the optional chaining operator
 - assign the value to a variable called `loginUsername`

 ```js